 I'm not exactly sure why these seedlings grew so leggy - maybe the light wasn't as close or I applied too much diluted fish fertilizer - but for whatever reason, they don't look as healthy, do they?

-3. The biggest task at 6 weeks is to harden off.
+The biggest task at six weeks is to "harden off" your baby plants:

 How to Harden Off Seedlings